azsdk/azsdk-docs/00a-Setup/Readme.md

 The above error message is an indication that an AzSDK cmdlet is being run in a PowerShell session that already had an older version of AzureRm loaded in memory (which may be due to something as simple as doing a Login-AzureRmAccount and *then* installing AzSDK in that session).
 In most circumstances, one of the following remedies should work:
 - Close the PS session and open a new one.
 In the new session, do an "*Import-Module AzureRm -RequiredVersion 4.1.0*" before running anything else (e.g., Login-AzureRmAccount)
 - Close the PS session and open a new one.
 In the new session, do an "*Import-Module AzSDK*" before running anything else.
 (This will force-load the correct version of AzureRm that AzSDK needs.).
-  - If you suspect that you may have multiple versions of AzSDK itself installed, then use "*Import-Module AzSDK -RequiredVersion 2.4.0*" (July release).
+  - If you suspect that you may have multiple versions of AzSDK itself installed, then use "*Import-Module AzSDK -RequiredVersion 2.5.0*" (August release).

 #### Message: "Warning : Microsoft Azure PowerShell collects data about how users use PowerShell cmdlets..."
 The AzSDK depends upon AzureRm PowerShell modules.
 AzureRm modules are created/maintained by the Azure product team and provide the core PowerShell libraries to interact with different Azure services.
 For example, you'd use the AzureRm Storage module to create/work with a storage account, etc.